Ryan Jeffers Preview, Player Props: Twins vs. Rays

 Ryan Jeffers At The Plate

-- Jeffers has driven in a run in 21 games this year (26.9%), including nine games with more than one RBI (11.5%).
-He has also driven in three or more of his team's runs in two contests.
+- Jeffers has had at least one RBI in 26.6% of his games this year (21 of 79), with two or more RBI nine times (11.4%).
+He has also been responsible for three or more of his team's runs in two contests.

-- In 38.5% of his games this year, he has scored at least once.
-And he's had six games with multiple runs (7.7%).
+- He has scored in 30 games this year (38.0%), including multiple runs in six games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.